April 10, 2019 , 9 am , 12 pm

-PRESENTATION: This 3-hour workshop will provide an overview of the Alc 300 rules adopted by the NH Board of Licensing for Alcohol & Other Drug Use Professionals in October 2016.
-These rules significantly change the initial licensure requirements for LADCs and MLADCs.
-Initial licensure requirements will be examined for both credentials as described in the administrative as well as in State statute (RSA 330:C).
+PRESENTATION: This 3-hour workshop will provide an overview of the Alc 300 rules adopted by the NH Board of Licensing for Alcohol & Other Drug Use Professionals in October 2016 as well as the Alc400 rules adopted in July 2018.
+The 300 rules describe the initial licensure requirements for LADCs and MLADCs and the 400 rules described the re-licensure and supervisor/supervision requirements.
+Initial and relicensure requirements will be examined for both credentials.
 Upon completion of this workshop participants will be able to access the administrative rules online and reference the sections pertaining to LADC and MLADC initial licensure.
 They will be able to describe the role of the International Credentialing & Reciprocity Consortium for New Hampshire licensure.
 Participants will also have an increased confidence in being able to answer questions about credentialing for both the people they supervise toward the credential or in their own pursuit of the credentials.
-Updates of any potential legislative changes or administrative rule changes that are in process will also be provided.
 NASW/NBCC contact hours are not available for this workshop.

 3 Contact Hours Available

 LADC/MLADC Categories of Competence: 12

 CRSW Performance Domains: None

 NBCC: LICSW/L-MFT/LCMHC (Category 1) & Psychologist Category A

 (NH Alcohol & Drug Abuse Counselors Association has been approved by NBCC as an Approved Continuing Education Provider.
 ACEP No 6754.
 Programs that do not qualify for NBCC credit are clearly identified.
 NHADACA is solely responsible for all aspects of the program).
 This Program is not eligible for NASW/NBCC credit hours